Sam-mark12/api-keys/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Set up your `.env` file with your `DB_URL` (MongoDB connection string)
-4. Run the server with `npm start`
+4. Run the server with `npm run dev`

 ## API Endpoints